-- The organization that provides the funding for the study, the National Cancer Institute - MSK's research collaborators, business partners, subcontractors and agent(s), in the United States or in other countries, working to conduct the study, to monitor the study, or to analyze the study information for this study or for other research about the study. - Other research doctors and medical centers participating in this research - Federal and state agencies, and other domestic or foreign government bodies, if required by law and/or necessary for oversight purposes, including: - Office for Human Research Protections (OHRP) of the US Department of Health and Human Services (HHS) - US Food and Drug Administration (FDA) and other regulatory agencies responsible for oversight of research - National Cancer Institute (NCI)/National Institutes of Health (NIH)
+- MSK's research collaborators, business partners, subcontractors and agent(s), in the United States or in other countries, working to conduct the study, to monitor the study, or to analyze the study information for this study or for other research about the study procedure. - Other research doctors and medical centers participating in this research - Anonymized images from the hyperspectral camera will be electronically sent to Quest Diagnostics for analysis. - Federal and state agencies, and other domestic or foreign government bodies, if required by law and/or necessary for oversight purposes, including: - Office for Human Research Protections (OHRP) of the US Department of Health and Human Services (HHS) - US Food and Drug Administration (FDA) and other regulatory agencies responsible for oversight of research - National Cancer Institute (NCI)/National Institutes of Health (NIH)

+Other qualified researchers, approved by MSK, who may receive individual research results that do not identify you.
 Some of the organizations that may receive your protected health information may not have to satisfy the privacy rules and requirements; they may share your information with others without your permission.